Section 2: Novelty

 The industry has been using maltotriitol to control or determine crystal habit without knowing it.
 What is left of the patent as granted is no more than a discovery as such.

 Nevertheless, a claim to an apparatus or material “when used in” a particular process is construed as a claim confined to the use of the apparatus or material in such a process, and its novelty is therefore destroyed only by a disclosure referring to such use.
 (If the apparatus or material per se is known to be old, this fact should be acknowledged in the specification, in order to ensure that the nature of the invention is presented in its proper perspective).
 In considering so-called ‘product-by-process’ claims, Lord Hoffmann in Kirin-Amgen Inc v Hoechst Marion Roussel Ltd RPC 9 held that it was important that the United Kingdom should apply the same law as the EPO when deciding what counted as new for the purposes of the European Patent Convention.
 A claim to a product obtained by a process e.g. “Product X obtained by process Y” should therefore be construed as a claim to the product as such, irrespective of whether the term “obtained”, “obtainable”, “directly obtained” or an equivalent wording is used (see EPO Decision T150/82 International Flavors and Fragrances Inc. 7 OJEPO 309.
 A “product-by- process” claim is therefore not rendered novel merely by the fact it is produced by means of a new process.
 Furthermore, the House of Lords held that the protection conferred by a process claim should extend to products directly obtained by the process in accordance with EPC Article 64(2).
-A “Product- by- process” claim may also give rise to a clarity objection (see 14.120.1)
+“Product- by- process” claims can be difficult to identify, and may also give rise to a clarity objection (see 14.120.1)

 Similarly a claim such as “the use of substance X as an insecticide” is regarded as equivalent to a “process” claim of the form “a process of killing insects using substance X” and is not interpreted as directed to the substance X recognisable (eg by further additives) as intended for use of an insecticide.